Biological Limits of Eye Color Change: Structural and Physiological Determinants

 Medical Review & Fact-Checking

-All medical content on this site is verified by Dr. Mustafa Mete, an expert eye surgeon with 25 years of experience and 3,000+ successful laser eye color change cases.
+All content is verified by Dr. Mustafa Mete, an expert eye surgeon with 25 years of experience and 3,000+ successful laser eye color change cases.

-As the pioneer of the patent-pending Lumineyes® technique, Dr. Mete specializes in safe laser iris depigmentation or laser eye color change.
-His protocol is validated by over 15 years of dedicated research and clinical expertise, backed by extensive long-term safety data, providing a non-invasive, anatomy-preserving alternative to iris implants and corneal tattooing (keratopigmentation).
+As the pioneer of the Lumineyes® technique, he specializes in safe laser iris depigmentation.
+This protocol is backed by 15+ years of clinical research, providing a safe alternative to keratopigmentation.

 Anatomical diagram of iris stroma and melanin density illustrating the biological limits and plateau concept in laser eye color change.